Best Commercial Auto Insurance in 2026

 Jeff Root Licensed Insurance Agent

-States with heavier traffic, higher claim frequency, dense urban areas, or stricter insurance requirements tend to see higher monthly premiums, especially for full coverage (Read More: Auto Insurance Rates by State).
+States with dense traffic, higher claim frequency, or stricter regulations often see higher commercial car insurance online premiums, especially for full coverage (Read More: Auto Insurance Rates by State).

-There are regional weather risks and factored-in repair costs and accident rates, which is why two businesses with the same types of vehicles and drivers can pay very different amounts just based on location.
+There are regional weather risks and factored-in repair costs and accident rates, which is why two businesses with the same types of vehicles and drivers can pay very different amounts just based on location (Learn More: Auto Insurance Requirements by State).

-Liability limits are a significant factor in determining what businesses pay for commercial auto insurance every month.
+Liability limits directly affect what businesses pay for commercial auto liability insurance each month.

 Commercial Auto Insurance Monthly Rates by Liability Limit| Coverage | Premium | Best for | Details |